MC-8/SDC-P4-advanced-lane-lines/project_writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To identify lines out of these lane-like pixels, a windowing approach was used.
 Starting from the bottom, a rectangular window is used to detect if there are many pixels (`50`) in the window, and if so, average their x coordinate, and that should yield a likely position of the line.
 This step is repeated by moving the window up, re-centering the rectangle around the newly found line (if any).
 After this sequence of pixel is found, I fit a 2nd order polynomial through them, which approximate each line to a parabola.
+This is implemented using `np.polyfit` at lines `146` and `147`.
 This part of the algorithm results in the following image, where in green are represented the windowed rectangles and in yellow the fitted polynomial.
 This algorithm is in lines `108` to `174` in the Pipeline class.
 The lines are checked against a minimum distance between them, and the resulting line, if valid, is updated using 20% of new information on the past, to filter line noise.

 ![alt text][rect_and_lines]